Information on what happens when your property has been empty for 12 months or longer

 Second Homes

-Commencing April 1, 2026 a 100% premium will be introduced for properties used as second homes.
+Commencing 1 April 2026 a 100% premium will be introduced for properties classed as a second/unoccupied furnished home.

-There are a number of exemptions from the Empty Home and Second Home Premium.
-These are set by the Government , more information is available at How Council Tax works: Second homes and empty properties - GOV.UK The exemptions are as follows:
+There are a number of exceptions from the Empty Home and Second Home Premium.
+These are set by the Government , more information is available at How Council Tax works: Second homes and empty properties - GOV.UK The exceptions are as follows:

 Definition